graphqland/graphql-http/README.md

 If Content-Type is `application/json`, all results of GraphQL Requests including GraphQL validation will be treated as `200` status.

+See the
+[[GraphQL over HTTP 6.4.1] application/json#Note](https://graphql.github.io/graphql-over-http/draft/#note-a7d14)
-See the GraphQL HTTP Spec for the reason for this.
+for the reason for this.

 ##### application/graphql+json